 Day 3 – time for Gili islands

 Spend your morning walking around Ubud market and some beautiful temples.
-Have breakfast by Pura Taman Saraswati, temple overlooking the pond with lilies, before the bus departure to the Gili islands.
+Have breakfast by Pura Taman Saraswati, a temple overlooking the pond with lilies, before the bus departure to the Gili islands.
 The van will take you to Padang Bai, where the speedboats to Gili Islands leave from.
-You will arrive in the Gili island in the afternoon.
+You will arrive at Gili Island in the afternoon.
 We chose to stay on the peaceful Gili Air, but the boat goes to all three of the islands, so you can choose a different one.
 In the evening, have a leisurely dinner by the beach and watch a stunning sunset.

 Where to stay in Gili Air:

 - Luxury: PinkCoco Gili Air – exceptional resort located just by the beach.
-The view of the sea from the rooms and pinks accents in the stylish interior.
-Check best prices here.
+The view of the sea from the rooms and pink accents in the stylish interior.
+Check the best prices here.

 Day 4 – explore the underwater paradise

-I recommend you to wake up early enough to catch the best sunrise, that you can possibly imagine.
+I recommend you wake up early enough to catch the best sunrise, that you can possibly imagine.
 The views over to Lombok’s highest volcano – Mt.
-Rinjani, mist rising from the valleys and pink fluffy clouds covering the sky, will take your breath away.
+Rinjani, mist rising from the valleys, and pink fluffy clouds covering the sky, will take your breath away.

-A great way to spend the rest of the morning is to go on the snorkelling trip – swimming with turtles and admiring the colourful fish and coral.
+A great way to spend the rest of the morning is to go on a snorkeling trip – swimming with turtles and admiring the colorful fish and coral.
 The boats usually depart by 10:00 am and are back by 14:30 pm.
-They will take you to all three Gili islands and the best snorkelling spots, including Gili Trawangan and Gili Meno, where you can have lunch by the sea.
-Price for the trip (not including lunch) is around 100k IDR per person.
+They will take you to all three Gili islands and the best snorkeling spots, including Gili Trawangan and Gili Meno, where you can have lunch by the sea.
+The price for the trip (not including lunch) is around 100k IDR per person.

 After returning, you can catch a yoga session or chill by the beach.
 The island is tiny, so it’s great just to walk around it, trying to find all the famous (and highly Instagrammable) swings.
 If you are lucky you can even spot the huge lizards, that belong to the same family as famous Komodo dragons.